Telephone: 01273 688333

 Registering with the surgery

 We are currently accepting new patients.
-Please visit this page for details on how to register.
+Please see our New Patients page for information on how to register with us.

-The surgery in Kemptown has no steps and is entirely on the ground floor.
-There is a toilet facility for the disabled.
-A hearing loop is available at reception and can be taken into your consultation too.
+Our surgery in Kemptown has no steps and is entirely on the ground floor.
+There is a unisex toilet facility with disabled and baby changing facilities.

-Please make your needs known to the receptionists.
+Please make your needs known to the Reception team.

 Opening Times